Log Filter Plugins

 Log Filter plugins provide a way to process logging output from commands, scripts and other workflow step types.
 They can filter the output (remove, add, modify), or they can be used to capture or convert the output.
 They can also add metadata to the logs, or emit new log data.

-Log Filter plugins implement the LogFilterPlugin interface, and provider the LogFilter
+Log Filter plugins implement the LogFilterPlugin interface, and provider the LogFilter service.

 Behavior